Walt Disney World Annual Pass Info

 Disney World Annual Passes – The Basics

-New Walt Disney World Annual Passes are good for 366 days from the date of activation.
-In other words, if you activate your new pass on January 2, 2015, it will be good through January 2, 2016!
-(Yep, you get an extra day, except in a Leap Year.)
-Renewal Annual Passes, which are discounted, are good for 366 days starting with the renewal date, whether you use them right away or not.
+New Walt Disney World Annual Passes are good for 365 days from the date of activation, which is the first day you enter a theme park.
+In other words, if you activate your new pass on January 8, 2023, it will be good through January 7, 2024.
+Renewal Annual Passes are discounted, and just move the expiration date out by one year.

 You should carefully calculate your costs with and without Annual Passes before buying them.
-In general, Walt Disney World Annual Passes are worth the money if you will be going into the theme parks for more than 11 days in a 366-day period.
-In some cases they are worth the money for shorter stays because of the substantial benefits that are often available to Annual Passholders: hotel discounts, discounts on entertainment, free parking and the opportunity to buy a Tables in Wonderland card that saves 20% on most of Disney’s full-service restaurants.
+As a very rough rule of thumb, Walt Disney World Annual Passes are worth the money purely on the basis of ticket cost if you will be going into the theme parks for more than 18 days in 1-2 visits or 14 days in 3+ visits in a 365-day period.
+If your plans are in that ballpark, it’s probably worth actually calculating whether you’ll save money with a pass.
+In some cases an annual pass can still save you money for shorter stays because of the substantial benefits that are often available to Annual Passholders: hotel discounts, discounts on entertainment, restaurant discounts and free parking.

-If you buy a Walt Disney World Annual Pass in advance by phone at (407) W-DISNEY or online, you will receive a plastic card that is your “exchange certificate” or voucher for an actual Annual Pass.
-The exchange certificate must be “activated” (exchanged for the actual Annual Pass) at Guest Services outside of one of the Walt Disney World theme parks, or at the Guest Services Offices in Disney Springs (formerly known as Downtown Disney).
-To activate the exchange certificate, you’ll have to show photo ID (for adults) and you’ll get a finger scan that links your pass to you personally (which prevents sharing of the pass).
+If you buy a Walt Disney World Annual Pass in advance by phone at (407) W-DISNEY (934-7639) or online, it will automatically be linked to your My Disney Experience account.
+If you would like an actual annual pass card (which you don’t technically need any more if you have a working magic band or ticket card from a previous trip), you will need to collect it at a Disney World ticket booth, Guest Relations at one of the Walt Disney World theme parks, or at the Guest Relations offices in Disney Springs.
 Each time you enter the theme parks with the Annual Pass, you’ll have to put your index finger in a scanner.
 If the scan fails, you’ll be asked to show ID.

-- If you’re worried the prices are about to go up, buying an exchange certificate will lock in the current price.
-Even if the price goes up after you purchase it, your exchange certificate/voucher is valid (apparently for years) without paying any extra.
-MouseSavers.com reader Patricia K reports that she has redeemed annual pass vouchers 3 years or more after purchasing them and was not required to pay an upcharge.
+- If you’re worried the prices are about to go up, advance purchasing will lock in the current price.
+Even if the price goes up after you purchase it, your confirmation code is valid for a full year without paying any extra.

-- There are a few sources for discounted annual passes, for members of certain groups or local residents.
+- There are a few sources for discounted annual passes, for members of certain groups or local residents, and some require you to get them in advance.

-- Guest Services windows and park ticket booths at any of the Walt Disney World theme parks sell activated passes and activate pre-purchased vouchers
+- Guest Relations windows and park ticket booths at any of the Walt Disney World theme parks and water parks

 - Disney’s Character Warehouse* stores in Orlando

-*These locations sell new, fully-activated passes only and cannot activate pre-purchased exchange certificates.
-They also do not offer the Florida resident discounted passes at these locations — only full-price Annual Passes.
+*They do not offer the Florida resident discounted passes at these locations — only full-price Annual Passes.

 You cannot buy an Annual Pass at the front desk of the Walt Disney World resort hotels.